mirkin/pi-word-clock/docs/new_pi_setup.md

 :%s/old/new/g whole file
 :%s/old/new/gc whole file but with prompts

+MAtching Quotes
+ci (change inner quote) then ' or " or { or <

 Copy Paste
-v for visual mode (V for full lines), move cursor y to yank (copy) or d to cut p(after curs) P(b4 curs) to paste copy and paste from buffers "ay copy to a buffer "bP paste from b buffer ctrl-v visual-block gv get back to previous visual selection
+v for visual mode (V for full lines), move cursor y to yank (copy) or d to cut p(after curs) P(b4 curs) to paste copy and paste from buffers "ay copy to a buffer "bP paste from b buffer ctrl-v visual-block gv get back to previous visual selection yy yank line

+Save & Quit
+ZZ or :wq
+Quit no save
+ZQ or :q!

+Indent
+5>> indent 5 lines
+Vjjjjj> to do it visually

 Delete
 x del char or 8x delete 8